How Long Should Courtship Last Before Marriage?

-There is no specified amount of time dictated as adequate for people to court before they commit in marriage.
-This is mostly because every relationship is unique and so one cannot find uniform rules that can apply to every situation.
+Truthfully, there is no specified amount of time dictated as adequate for people to court before they commit to marriage.
+This is mostly because every relationship is unique and there are no rules that can universally apply to every situation.

 Does courtship affect the quality of a marriage?